Solid Earth Science ESDR System—2006

 The community will be engaged in the development of these records through an advisory committee organized in collaboration with UNAVCO and the team's existing involvement in community driven science strategic planning, organization, and support for the broader EarthScope efforts.

-Additionally, the team will continue to provide value and support to ongoing NASA Earth data system evolution by participating in the DSWG for Technology Infusion.
+Additionally, the team will continue to provide value and support to ongoing NASA Earth science data system evolution by participating in the DSWG for Technology Infusion.
 The SDS will be NASA's primary geodetic contribution to the EarthScope project.

 Distributed by NASA's Crustal Dynamics Data Information System (CDDIS)